 - Can foreigners own property in Mexico?

 Yes, foreigners can own property in Mexico.
-In the interior of Mexico foreigners can own property fee simple (in their own name).
+In the interior of Mexico foreigners can own property fee simple (in their own names).
 The Mexican constitution forbids the direct ownership of land by foreigners in a restricted zone of 50 kilometers from the coastline or 100 kilometers from the border.
-Foreigners are allowed to purchase property within the Restricted Zone using a bank trust (Fideicomiso) or by forming a Mexican corporation.
-Bank trusts are similar to real estate trusts in the United States and are limited to residential purposes.
+Foreigners are allowed to purchase property within the restricted zone using a bank trust (fideicomiso) or by forming a Mexican corporation.
+Bank trusts are similar to real estate trusts in the United States and are limited to residential properties.
 Corporations are established to purchase property for commercial purposes.